OmkarKirpan/pptxTrans/memory-bank/systemPatterns.md

    - For each text `SlideShape`, positions a transparent HTML overlay on top of the SVG using the extracted coordinates
    - Makes these overlays interactive, allowing users to click and trigger a text editing dialog
 3. **Text Editing:** User edits translations in a dialog.
 Saved translations update the `translated_text` field in the `slide_shapes` table in Supabase
+4. **Audit Logging:** (NEW) User interactions trigger audit events:
+   - Loading the editor logs a 'view' event
+   - Selecting a slide logs a navigation event
+   - Opening the text editor logs a text selection event
+   - Saving translated text logs an 'edit' event with before/after values

 ## 9. UI Structure & State Management
 - **Component-Based Architecture:** Utilizing shadcn/ui components and custom React components for modularity and reusability